bxute/CleanCalendar/README.md

 calendarView.setEventAdapter(new CalendarEventAdapter() {
       @Override
       public int getEventCountOn(CalendarDayModel day) {
-        return day.getDay() % 3 == 0 ?
+      //return the number of even on this particular day return day.getDay() % 3 == 0 ?
 1 : 0;
       }

       @Override
       public void preFetchEventFor(CalendarDayModel day) {
+		// prepare your events for the given month.
       }
     });